Artificial Intelligence BSc (Hons)

 A level

-A level Mathematics or Computer Science is required.
-For applicants studying A levels with English exam boards: Where a science has been taken at A level (Chemistry, Biology, Geology or Physics), a pass in the Science practical of each subject will be required.
+Including A level in Computer Science or a mathematical subject (Mathematics, Further Mathematics, Pure Mathematics, Computing, Physics) For applicants studying A levels with English exam boards: Where a science has been taken at A level (Chemistry, Biology, Geology or Physics), a pass in the Science practical of each subject will be required.

 T Level